The second part of our business year 2018 is characterized by our activities to treat mercury. Specifically, we

-With the participation in both conferences econ positions itself clearly for a decentral treatment of mercurial wastes on-site.
-At the same time, econ fights against the export of elemental mercurial wastes beyond national border lines.
+With the participation in both conferences econ positions itself clearly for a decentral treatment of mercury wastes on-site.
+At the same time, econ fights against the export of mercury wastes beyond national border lines.
 There is no sense to authorize such transports, e.g. from Asia or Australia to Europe, as they are neither economically nor ecologically beneficial.
 Apart from econ there is no other company worldwide offering such a range of technologies in this field:

 - Stabilization/ conversion to HgS

 - Recycling and processing of mercury for industrial recovery

 - Contaminated site management for sludges, soils and building rubble